synctext/synctext-old.github.io/technology.md

 ---
 layout: page
-title: Main Title
+title: Our technology
-permalink: /main/
+permalink: /tech/
 ---

 Welcom to the future of the Delft-DAO